cathyatseneca/dsanotes/recursion/example_the_factorial_function.md

 To write this we must come up with several things.
 What is the base case?
 In other words, for what value of n do I immediately know what the answer would be without doing more than a simple operation or two.

 In this case, we know what 0! is.
 It is 1 by definition 1! is another base case because 1! is simply 1 as well.
+However, it is not actually necessary to explicitly state the base case for when n is 1 as we can further reduce that to the 0! base case

 So the base case occurs when n is 0 or 1.
 In this case, the function can simply return 1